 A Grief Observed, by C.S.
 Lewis

-Healing Through The Dark Emotions, by Miriam Greenspan
+Healing Through the Dark Emotions: The Wisdom of Grief, Fear, and Despair, by Miriam Greenspan

 If Only, by Carol Geithner